sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 ## Part 3: Frontend

-_Now, let’s shift our focus to the last part – frontend application._

 1. Open the frontend project folder in VS Code and open a new Terminal.
 2. Switch to the `main-next` branch using the `git checkout main-next` command.
 This branch contains the new Organized application.
 3. After checking out the correct branch, install the dependencies by typing `npm i`.